 The body clears itself from hydrocodone through a detoxification process.
 This may manifest in symptoms such as diarrhea, sweating, or vomiting.
 There is also a psychological component to hydrocodone withdrawal, and some people may suffer from severe anxiety, depression, or restlessness.

 While hydrocodone detox is not typically life-threatening, it can be difficult to manage on one’s own.
 To prevent relapse (a return to the drug), it’s safest to withdraw from hydrocodone in a medically supervised detoxification program.
-At The Bluffs, we provide on-site detoxification, as well as a range of treatment therapies.
+At Vertava Health of Ohio, we provide on-site detoxification, as well as a range of treatment therapies.

 Symptoms Of Hydrocodone Withdrawal And Detox

 There are several phases of hydrocodone withdrawal.
 The early phase of withdrawal includes yawning, tearing eyes, and runny nose.
 Some people may begin to feel agitated or anxious.
 The second phase of withdrawal may include abdominal cramping, heavy sweating, and vomiting.

 - loss of appetite

 People can become dependent on hydrocodone even if they take the medication as directed.
 Once the body is used to having the substance, it may require higher doses of the drug.
 This is called having a tolerance.
 Without regular doses of hydrocodone, people will likely experience withdrawal symptoms.

 How Long Does Hydrocodone Withdrawal And Detox Last?

 If a person stops taking hydrocodone, the body could begin to experience withdrawal symptoms within several hours of last use.
 For most people, opioid withdrawal lasts about 7 days.